vb-pogribnyi/OpenCircle/Open Circle.md

 ![02](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\01.png)

-Now there are a couple of problems that prevent us from feeding this through the model.
+Now there are a couple of problems that prevent us from feeding this directly into the model.
 First, this image is too large and has to be scaled down to 30x30.
 Second, this image is not square, so we need to crop it first.

 Let's write a script that does it for us: